saisrikark/pproftoggle/README.md

 [pprof](https://github.com/google/pprof) is a tool to view resources used by go applications. <br>
 To use it we must host a http server. <br><br>
 Often to switch it on, users are forced to restart their application.
-Resource consumption scenarioes are hard to replicate due to this restart. <br>
+Resource consumption scenarios are hard to replicate due to this restart. <br>
-In general we would prefer not to host an extra server if not required. <br><br>
+We would prefer not to host an extra server if not required. <br><br>
-This package helps us to toggle on and off the pprof server without restarting. <br>
+This package helps us to toggle the pprof server without restarting. <br>
-Some preexisting rules are provided which are implemented as part of an interface. <br>
+Some preexisting rules are provided which are implemented behind interface. <br>

 ## Features